Free Estate Planning Forms

 Debts Owed to Deceased

-The Requirements to Make a Valid Living Will
+Requirements to Make a Valid Living Will

-You must be at least 18 years of age and of sound mind to make a living will or health care directive.
-Most states require living wills and health care directives to be signed in the presence of at least two witnesses, notarized by a notary or some combination thereof.
 If you are using your state’s statutory living will form or advance directive form, carefully review the instructions on the form before signing it.
 Review the legal requirements in your state to ensure you execute your health care directives or living will properly, otherwise they will not be enforceable.
-For links to living will forms by state, see Medical Decision Laws.
+For a list of guides on how to make a living will, go to living will books.

-When making a living will or health care directives, you are not required to appoint an agent for health care.
-If you do not have a person you feel comfortable authorizing to make medical decisions for you in the event of disability or incapacity, you can still make a living will.
+When making a living will, you are not required to appoint an agent for health care.
+If you do not have a person you feel comfortable authorizing to make medical decisions for you in the event of disability, you can still make a living will.
+However, no matter how comprehensive your health care directives are, many situations can arise which require another person to make decisions about treatment on your behalf.

-However, no matter how comprehensive your health care directives are, many situations can arise which require an individual to make a decision about medical treatment on your behalf.
-Especially as we continue to see advances in health care and medical technology, it is impossible to foresee all the questions that may arise regarding your health care in the future.
-It is important to appoint an agent to make health care decisions for you in the event you are unable to communicate or make these decisions for yourself.
+We continue to see advances in health care and medical technology.
+As a result, it is impossible to foresee all the questions that may arise regarding your health care in the future.
+It is recommended you appoint an agent to make health care decisions for you in the event you are unable to communicate or make these decisions yourself.
+See health care POA.

-In many states, a living will expresses your wishes regarding health care but does not appoint an agent to make health care decisions for you.
-In other states, the statutory living will form allows you to appoint an agent for health care within the same document.
-To find out whether you can appoint a health care proxy within your living will or need to execute a separate durable power of attorney for health care, review the health care directive forms in your state and consult an attorney.
+In many states, a living will expresses your wishes regarding end of life care but does not appoint a health care agent.
+In other states, the statutory living will form allows you to appoint an agent within the same document.
+To find out whether you can appoint a health care proxy within your living will or need to execute a separate durable power of attorney for health care form, review the advance directive forms in your state.
+Most estate planning software programs include living will and health care directive forms.
+Consult an estate planning lawyer if you have questions about the requirements for living wills in your state.

-When is a Living Will Effective?
+When Does a Living Will Become Effective?

-A living will becomes effective when you are in a permanent vegetative state, a permanent state of unconsciousness, or are terminally ill and unable to express your wishes regarding life-sustaining medical care.
+A living will becomes effective when you are in a permanent vegetative state, a permanent state of unconsciousness, or have a terminal illness and cannot express your wishes regarding life sustaining medical care.
 A living will does not prevent you making health care decisions while you are still able to communicate with your health care providers.

-A living will is fairly easy to make and if it is ever needed, it can prevent disagreements among family members about your intentions concerning life support.
-It can save your estate the expense of legal fees and court costs that result when there is a dispute about pulling the plug.
-For those who don't want their family burdened with expensive medical bills, a living will is also an effective way to protect their family.
+A living will is fairly easy to make and can prevent disagreements among family members about your intentions concerning life support.
+It can save your estate the legal fees and court costs that result when there is a dispute about end of life care.
+If you do not want your family burdened with expensive medical bills, a living will is an effective way to protect your family.

 After Your Living Will is Executed

 Every state has its own unique laws regarding living wills and health care directives.
 These laws can vary dramatically.
 A living will made in one state may not be enforceable in another.
 Requirements for witnesses and notarization of living wills also vary from state to state.
+See state laws.

 When you move to a new state, consult an attorney licensed in that state regarding whether you need to execute a new living will or health care directives.
-You should also review the requirements for living wills and health care directives in that state.
+You should also review the requirements for living wills in that state.